PinkeySingh/Calculator/README.md

 Open NetBeans IDE.
 Click File > Open Project and select the cloned folder.
 Run Main.java to launch the calculator.
-Screenshots (Optional)
-(Include an image of your calculator UI here if possible)

 Contributing
 Contributions are welcome!
 Feel free to submit a pull request.